G-Roid/micks-tutoring/README.md

 ## Lessons Learned:

 The developer tools allowed me to view the website at different device resolutions.
-I was able to include media queries to change to displayed content.
+I was able to include media queries to change the displayed content.